Americanism Redux-November 14, Your Today, 250 Years Ago, In 1774

 Morgan and his men didn’t make it in time to fight Native warriors from the Shawnee, Delaware, and Mingo tribes at the Battle of Point Pleasant two weeks ago.
 The combat accomplished what Dunmore had hoped—it forced the Native coalition to leave the upper Ohio River valley where many Virginians, Washington among them, had secured thousands of acres of land.
 Colonel Andrew Lewis and his Virginians had waged that battle and forced the Natives to withdraw from the field where the Ohio joined the Great Kanawha River.

 Today, 250 years ago, Morgan’s men are near the juncture of the Ohio and Hocking Rivers, not far from Fort Gower.
-A man who was only recently learned to read and write with any effectiveness, Morgan is still thinking of a meeting he had a few days back, a meeting that produced a document, a document that declared a commitment, a commitment that he knows could amount to a last will and testament.
+A man only recently self-taught to read and write with any effectiveness, Morgan is still thinking of a meeting he had a few days back, a meeting that produced a document, a document that declared a commitment, a commitment that he knows could amount to a last will and testament.

 * * * * * * *